 MPHA utilized funds from its ARRA Formula Grant to purchase twenty townhome development units for the creation of a Rent-to-Own Initiative.
-MPHA's target audience for this initiative is qualified public housing residents, Section 8 participants, families on both waiting lists as well as, MPHA and City of Minneapolis employees who qualify for public housing.
+MPHA's target audience for this initiative is qualified public housing residents, Section 8 participants, families on MPHA's family and singles waiting list, MPHA and City of Minneapolis employees who qualify for public housing, and others applying to the Rent To Own site-based waiting list.
 Participants selected will have an opportunity to initially rent and subsequently purchase these units.
-This activity was initially referred to as 'The BrightKeys' Development; however, the development is legally named Sumner Field Townhomes.
+This activity was initially referred to as 'The BrightKeys' Development; however, the development is legally named Sumnerfield Townhomes.